google/sgtm-ga4-to-bigquery/README.md

-1. Import the tag template from the template gallery.
+1. Import the template.tpl file as a custom tag in your server-side workspace.
+	*	Download template.tpl to your computer.
+	*	Open your GTM workspace.
+	*	Navigate to templates.
+	*	Click "New" under Tag Templates.
+	*	In the upper-righthand corner click the three dots and select import.
+	* Select template.tpl and save.
+2. Navigate to Tags, click new, click on tag configuration, and select GA4 to BigQuery under Custom.
-2. Enter the necessary settings for the tag.
+3. Enter the necessary settings for the tag.
-3. Set the tag’s trigger
+4. Set the tag’s trigger
     1. Create a new “Custom” trigger.
     2. Set the trigger to fire on all events.
     3. Name the trigger.
     4. Save the trigger.
-4. Save the tag.
+5. Save the tag.
-5. Publish the new tag.
+6. Publish the new tag.

 ## Tag Fields